tawnyblvd/web-functions-and-objects-review/README.md

 ```

 BONUS:
-  A. If you didn't rewrite this using an array method with a callback
+  - A. If you didn't, rewrite this using an array method with a callback

-  B. Make it work even if the array has mixed types inside `[1, 'HELLO', {one: 'uno'}] would become ['hello']`
+  - B. Make it work even if the array has mixed types inside so that input = `[1, 'HELLO', {one: 'uno'}]` would give output = `['hello']`

 ## 7. Combine strings